pablofdezcampos/Ostrava/README.md

 # Ostrava
 # Description
-- Imitation page of Ostrava.
+- Imitation page of Ostrava for a student project.

 # Technologies
 - HTML5 and CSS to the fronted view.